 Have we ignored the ways in which identity is produced and reproduced under capitalism’s pressure?
 The casual use of the term “spirituality” today has become one way literary works have created a space where the social conditions of religious identity appear as identity forming.
 Cultivating spiritual cache may seem benign, but Martin argues here for a critical gaze about the ways in which even our most basic claims about religious identity are constructed in ways that obscure rather that clarify the cultural pressures and structures that surround us.

-Listeners might also be interested in our previous podcasts on Social Constructionism, and Marxist Approaches to the Study of Religion, as well as Craig Martin’s previous podcast appearances.
+Social Constructionism, and Marxist Approaches to the Study of Religion, as well as Craig Martin’s previous podcast appearances.
 You can download this interview, and subscribe to receive our weekly podcast, on iTunes.
 If you enjoyed it, please take a moment to rate us .
 And remember, you can use our Amazon.co.uk, Amazon.com, or Amazon.ca links to support us at no additional cost when buying academic texts, Gilbert & Sullivan librettos, ruby slippers, and more.